 About Writing Groups

-Writing groups meet once a week for one to two hours for six consecutive weeks.
+Writing groups meet once a week for one to two hours for five consecutive weeks.

 What grad students are saying about UWC writing groups

 “The most helpful part of the writing group is having a supportive, friendly, but focused space to go once a week and get things done.”

 “The group helped me recognize how much writing I could get done in a short, focused period of time.”

 Our “Starting a Writing Group” handout will help you start your own sustained writing groups and peer review groups.
 You can use this guide to try writing together with peers in your department, with friends outside of academia, or even just one writing partner.
 While there’s no one best way to run a writing group, our guide can get you started!
 You can also check out our “Starting a Writing Group” video guide for more help with planning your own writing groups!